Mexico–United States border: Later history

 The Banco Convention of 1905 between the U.S. and Mexico allowed, in the event of sudden changes in the course of the Rio Grande (as by flooding), for the border to be altered to follow the new course.
 The sudden changes often created bancos (land surrounded by bends in the river that became segregated from either country by a cutoff, often caused by rapid accretion or avulsion of the alluvial channel), especially in the lower Rio Grande Valley.
-When these bancos are created, the International Boundary and Water Commission investigates if land previously belonging to the U.S. or Mexico is to be considered on the other side of the border.
+When these bancos are created, the International Boundary and Water Commission investigates whether land previously belonging to the U.S. or Mexico is to be considered on the other side of the border.
 In all cases of these adjustments along the Rio Grande under the 1905 convention, which occurred on 37 different dates from 1910 to 1976, the transferred land was small (ranging from one to 646 acres) and uninhabited.
 The Rio Grande Rectification Treaty of 1933 straightened and stabilized the river boundary through the highly developed El Paso-Juárez valley.
 Numerous parcels of land were transferred between the two countries during the construction period, 1935–1938.
 At the end, each nation had ceded an equal area of land to the other.

 The Boundary Treaty of 1970 transferred an area of Mexican territory to the U.S., near Presidio and Hidalgo, Texas, to build flood control channels.
 In exchange, the U.S. ceded other land to Mexico, including five parcels near Presidio, the Horcón Tract, and Beaver Island near Roma, Texas.
 On November 24, 2009, the U.S. ceded 6 islands in the Rio Grande to Mexico.
 At the same time, Mexico ceded 3 islands and 2 bancos to the U.S. This transfer, which had been pending for 20 years, was the first application of Article III of the 1970 Boundary Treaty.
+The US side of the border region was 73% Hispanic in 1980, rising to 85% in 2000.

 Border crossing checkpoints

 The border separating Mexico and the U.S. is the most frequently crossed international boundary in the world, with approximately 350 million legal crossings taking place annually.
 Border crossings take place by roads, pedestrian walkways, railroads, and ferries.
 From west to east, below is a list of the border city "twinnings": cross-border municipalities connected by one or more legal border crossings.

 Going into Mexico from El Paso, Texas, U.S.